Hate Crime

 A hate crime is defined, however, as any hate incident which constitutes a criminal offence, perceived by the victim or any other person, as being motivated by prejudice or hate.

-South Staffordshire Council is committed to tackling any kind of hate crime or incident that occurs in the district, therefore we are working closely with the local hate crime partnership, Chase Against Crimes of Hate (CACH).
-CACH offer support to victims and also work with schools and colleges in the area to promote tolerance.
+South Staffordshire Council is committed to tackling any kind of hate crime or incident that occurs in the district, therefore we are working closely with Victim Support - Stop Hate UK - Uniting Staffordshire Against Hate (USAH).

 How to report a hate crime or incident